 Rather than forcing all learners to set aside blocks of time for long training sessions, microlearning offers choices.
 Learners can choose when and where to do their training.
 Each training unit is short, so a learner can get through several at once, or choose to finish one or two units when they get a few free moments during a busy day.

 Many microlearning solutions use games or apply game mechanics — gamification — to content.
 These mechanics engage learners by adding elements of competition, points or prizes, immediate feedback, and other elements that make learning fun.
 Getting learners to pay more attention and stick with training longer means they will remember more of what they have learned — and come back to “play” some more.

 Rather than one long session, the key appeal of microlearning is also one of its greatest advantages: multiple short learning sessions.
-Spaced learning and repetition are well-known tools that enhance learning retention.
+Spaced repetition in learning is well-known as a tool that enhances learning and knowledge retention.
 The repetition over time keeps information in learners’ short-term memories longer and helps them move that information into their long-term memories (and keep it there).

 These secrets are based in cognitive science.
 The science of microlearning uses principles that have been proven over generations of learning.
 Microlearning owes much of its effectiveness to innovative use of these and other proven approaches to training.